opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

  * Modify sharing options of ``ixia_results`` folder to share it with everybody
  * Create a new directory at DUT, where shared directory with results will be mounted, e.g. ``/mnt/ixia_results``
- * Update your custom VSPERF configuration file as follows:
+ * Update your custom ViNePerf configuration file as follows:

    .. code-block:: python